What does it mean to major in theatre arts?

 You can create the art that you are passionate about, learn artistry, professionalism, and critical thinking, and discover your place in our society through culturally relevant works in the Department of Theatre & Film.

-Our Bachelor of Fine Arts degrees provide focused, hands-on training with emphases in Acting for Stage and Screen, Design and Theatre Production, and Film Production.
+Our Bachelor of Fine Arts degrees provide focused, hands-on training with emphases in Acting for Stage and Screen as well as Design and Theatre Production.
 Our generalist Bachelor of Arts in Theatre Arts focuses on critical thinking, production, and scholarship, providing the opportunity to tailor an academic program to your own interests and skills.

 The study of theatre and film encompasses all aspects of these industries, and students become skilled in creative expression, critical thinking, research, design, direction, and technology.
 The department is accredited by NAST (National Association of Schools of Theatre), which ensures a high quality education.
 Whether you are an artist, an entrepreneur, a scholar, or a producer, we will increase your potential and help you reach the goals you set for your life and work.

 Admission to the Bachelor of Fine Arts degree is by competitive entry.
 Students have a portfolio review for admission to the design emphasis prior to enrollment at UM.
 Students audition for admission to the acting for stage and screen emphasis prior to their first year.

 Why is the University of Mississippi a good place to study theatre arts?

 The Department of Theatre & Film offers great performance, management and design opportunities for all students, including freshmen, who can be cast in main-stage shows.
 The integration of theatre and film in our program ensures that students have opportunities to learn skills for work on stage and on screen.
 This prepare students to not only have a diverse resume of experiences, but also to have a well-rounded education in many facets of the entertainment industry.
 Theatre majors can take advantage of yearly trips to New York to network with UM alumni working in the field.